Demonstration of Affordable, Comfortable, Grid Integrated Zero Net Energy Communities

 Project Result

-The project is complete and the final report is currently under development and review.
-The project demonstrated cost competetive ZNE design strategies solutions to create a new pathways for residential ZNE communities.
+The project is completed and the final report is available on the CEC website.
+The project demonstrated cost competitive ZNE design strategies solutions to create a new pathways for residential ZNE communities.

 The Issue